Can you have mitral valve prolapse and exercise?

 Cleaning house can also have a positive impact on a person’s state of mind.
 It is mentally therapeutic.
 Plus, who doesn’t like a cleaner home?
 To improve heart and lung function and ward off disturbing MVP symptoms, perform housekeeping chores for at least 30 minutes each day.

 What precautions should you take with mitral prolapse cardio exercise?

 Although exercising is generally safe for people with MVP, it is always best to take precautions.

 First, be sure to check with your physician or cardiologist before starting any new exercise programs, as he or she knows your specific case and can advise you appropriately.

-Monitoring your heart rate when you’re active is another way to prevent problems, and one should always listen to their symptoms.
+Monitoring your heart rate when you’re active is another way to avoid problems, and one should always keep an eye on symptoms.
 If your heart races excessively or you start to feel weak or lightheaded during activity, slow down a little, or stop if you have to.
 Let your doctor know about this.

 Finally, the right gear and form can reduce the risk of injury and make mitral valve prolapse and exercise less strenuous on the body.
 Invest in high-quality exercise equipment.
-Take the time to learn how to perform the exercises properly.
+Take the time to learn how to prepare for and perform the exercises properly.
 You’ll be glad that you did.